 Stress is a normal part of life and sources of stress are often out of our control.
 Is all stress bad?
 No. It’s important to understand that there are two types of stress: good and bad.
-Good stress can actually inspire you to achieve a goal, become more confident or stronger physically, if approached in a sensible manner.
+Good stress can actually inspire you to achieve a goal, and become more confident or stronger physically if approached in a sensible manner.
 A reasonable goal in a reasonable period of time will bring on achievement with little or no stress involved.
 Bad stress is the repeated act of ignoring symptoms of stress that can cause harm to your physical and mental states.

 Stress is GOOD when it:

 - Is a powerful driving force behind actions

 - Increases motivation

 - Decreases emotional regulation

 There is both good and bad stress in all walks of life.
 How one achieves and moves forward without becoming physically or mentally impaired is determined by how one approaches each stressful situation.

 - Irritability or moodiness

 - Frequent headaches, minor to migraine